Background

 Stop deportation on your own!

 The Ausländerbehörde often tries to deport that person again – which won’t work if e.g. the time limit of transfer for the Dublin-Procedure has timed out.
 On the one hand it is good to resist a deportation, on the other hand people often face a second deportation with police company.
 The deported person has to pay the high costs of the deportation – if s*he comes back to Germany and also gets an entry ban.
 Furthermore, a violent deportation can be dangerous and cause traumatization.
-Because two persons that were tied up on the plane died by suffocation during a forced deportation, at some airports deportation monitoring looks over some deportations.
-They are not allowed to intervene, but document assaults and infringements.

 Custody to secure deportation without a crime